felix86-emu/docs/docs/general/rootfs-information.md

 This means that the rootfs will also contain all the data that applications produce.
 For example, if a game normally saves to `/home/ubuntu/.config/MyGame/data.toml`, when ran through felix86 the actual location will be at `/opt/felix86/rootfs/home/ubuntu/.config/MyGame/data.toml`.

 You can easily install new packages inside the rootfs.
-Once inside the felix86 shell (run `felix86 --shell`) you can use the package manager as normal.
+Once inside a privileged felix86 shell (run `sudo felix86 --shell`) you can use the package manager as normal.
 For example, if you installed the Ubuntu rootfs, `apt` can be used.

 The [installation guide](../users/installation-guide.md) provides info on automatic and manual rootfs installation.